nonnontrivial/ctts/README.md

 ```

 Rabbitmq will take time to start up, at which time `producer` and
-`consumer` containers will attempt restart to form their connections
+`consumer` containers will attempt restart until the channel becomes available.
-to the queue.

 Once rabbitmq does start, there should be output like this: